scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 Drain the essence out of a creature in range that you can see, siphoning their health and mana.
 Make a spellcasting roll against the creatures Stamina.
-On success they take 3 wound dice in damage, restoring health for half the damage dealt, rounding up, and siphoning an equal amount of mana to the health restored.
-You may spend more AP than the base cost of this spell, dealing an extra wound for every 2 AP spent over the minimum.
+On success they take 0/3 in death damage, restoring health for half the damage dealt, rounding up, and siphoning an equal amount of mana to the health restored.
+You may spend more AP than the base cost of this spell, dealing an extra 1/0 in death damage for every 2 AP spent over the minimum.

 When cast against an undead creature all wound dice are replaced with wounds and it ignores any resistance to death damage.
 You do not restore health against undead targets, instead restoring mana equal to half the damage dealt, rounded up.